 IRB applications must be submitted online through ICON (see button on top right).
 Detailed training materials and videos can be found here.

 - IMPORTANT: Build your protocol prior to starting a submission in ICON.
 Use the Word protocol templates found on the IRB- Investigator Tools page of the IRB website to construct your protocol before logging into the online system.
 You will be asked to upload this on the first page of the ICON Smartform, and cannot proceed until the document is uploaded.
 These templates and others can also be found within the ICON Library.
-This is the biggest change from our previous submission system.

 - Ensure time to obtain required ancillary reviews.
 Investigators must assign their own ancillary reviewers after entering their protocol into ICON, and prior to submission to the IRB.
 In most cases, the Dean of the College and Chair of the Department should be added as primary ancillary reviewers.
 A completed review from at least one of these parties is required (check with your college for specifics) prior to the submission of the protocol to the IRB.
 Student PIs must assign their faculty sponsor and obtain this review prior to submission.
 Other ancillary reviews may be required prior to protocol approval, such as Biosafety or Radiation Safety, if applicable.
 The IRB office will not place the protocol on an agenda until the primary ancillary reviews are complete.

 - Assignment of review category and turnaround times.
 During the pre-review process, IRB staff will assign your protocol to the applicable regulatory category (exempt, expedited, full board), based on federally designated data.
-These criteria are found here.
+These criteria are found here and here.

 - Keep your protocol document updated with each submission.
 Each time additional information is required by the IRB for approval, or when a revision is made to approved research through the submission of a modification, ensure that the corresponding protocol document is updated into ICON with your submission.
 The protocol document should remain up to date with the current research procedures at all times.
 ICON will maintain a history of all approved versions of the protocol.